 Again, be careful about using fresh herbs in bedding - it will rot unless you change it very regularly.

 Alternatively, hang some bunches of fresh lavender around your coop.
 That's what I do and, if nothing else, it makes the place smell nice!

 Growing and drying your own lavender isn't hard providing you have the right conditions.
-I came across a great article about the different types of lavender and how to grow and look after it, here.
 Try it - it will save you a lot of money in the long run.

 And stepping out to the sight and sound of lavender in your garden will give you huge pleasure into the bargain!

 Medical research has evidenced the antibacterial value of essential oils(5), tea tree being the most potent and lavender, along with peppermint and thyme, coming a close second.
 Tea tree oil, in fact, was found to be effective in combatting bacteria as powerful as MRSA.

 So it follows that using a combination of tea tree and lavender oil for any kind of chicken wounds can help.

 Do you have a memory of your grandma's clothes smelling of lavender?
 That's because it's been used for many centuries as an insect repellent.